-Hull City Council does not operate any performance related pay or bonus schemes; however, in the 2021-2022 reporting period the following 'Bonuses' have been identified for inclusion as per Government guidance:
+Hull City Council does not operate any performance related pay or bonus schemes; however, in the 2023-2024 reporting period the following 'Bonuses' have been identified for inclusion as per Government guidance:

 - Long Service Award's (£125 voucher) are presented to employees who have completed 25 years' service with the Authority.
-This is awarded to relevant employees in December; therefore, this analysis includes individuals completing their 25 years' service in the period April 2021 to March 2022. - The Local Integrated Care System (ICS) for the Humber Coast and Vale area have provided funding to Council's to support Adult Social Care staff retention over the Winter 2021/2022 period.
-This was paid in February 2022, as a one-off payment, to internal care staff where they were directly employed in regulated services.
-This was a 6.6% uplift to basic pay covering the months of December 2021 to March 2022.
+This is awarded to relevant employees in December; therefore, this analysis includes individuals completing their 25 years' service in the period April 2023 to March 2024. - Retention payment of £1,750 for social workers within Children, Young People and Families.
+This was to support retention for hard to recruit roles due to market forces.

-The volume of females in receipt of a bonus is 8.4 times greater than the volume of males in receipt of a Bonus.
+The volume of females in receipt of a bonus is nearly 4 times greater than the volume of males in receipt of a Bonus.
 Given the gender split in the organisation being predominantly female and that females have a much greater presence within the Social Work profession - which relate to the two bonus elements identified above the reported Mean Bonus Gender Pay figure is to the detriment of males.